 As its name suggests, Bastille Linux helps harden machines.
 Hardening is the process of strengthening a machine's defenses against attacks.
 It is performed by:

 One might ask "Why is hardening necessary?
 My machines are not likely to be attacked; we're just a little company (or small non-profit, etc.)" The reality is that under those circumstances, it is unlikely that your organization will be targeted for attack.
-However, most attacks are not the result of deliberate targeting, but rather result from mindless, automated probing by
+However, most attacks are not the result of deliberate targeting, but rather result from mindless, automated probing by scripts.

 Essentially, these attacks result from someone (typically not very sophisticated, technically speaking) setting off an automated program that churns through a range of Internet addresses.
 If your machine just happens to be in that range, and is vulnerable, it will be attacked and perhaps compromised.
 Then the nasty business of recovering begins -- and recovering is always more work than prevention!
 Therefore, hardening machines is a crucial part of any organization's security plan.